WestsideMS/WestsideMS.github.io/_posts/projects/2018-12-06-HQP-project.markdown

 ### GOAL
-- Expending the length of the whole horizon of MPC
+- Extending the length of the whole horizon of MPC
 - Mitigating the degradation of control performance
 - Reducing the computational complexity